This article can also be found in the Premium Editorial Download "Storage magazine: FC, iSCSI, NAS: How to choose storage for virtual servers."

 “We continue to offer cloud backup services for businesses,” said Ken Rubin, senior vice president and general manager of the Iron Mountain healthcare service.
 “For the healthcare and financial services sectors, we provide advanced solutions; for instance, for hospitals we offer a managed backup product with tight integration with all major PACS [picture and archival communication system] systems.”

 While small companies are more likely to opt for the MSP approach, larger companies are more apt to extend their existing backup infrastructure into the cloud using either their existing backup software or a cloud gateway.
 The incentives to expand the backup infrastructure into the cloud range from replacing off-site tapes with backups in the cloud to leveraging the cloud for backup jobs that can be performed more cost-effectively.

 Cloud support in commercial backup applications varies considerably.
 CommVault Systems Inc. has added extensive cloud support and supports a wide range of cloud service providers (AT&T, Amazon, Microsoft, Nirvanix and Rackspace).
-Supported cloud providers appear as additional
+Supported cloud providers appear as additional backup media and all